rglanz/EventValidation/readme.md

 # Event Validation Program

 Behavioral research requires observation.
 This GUI is designed to accelerate the pre-processing of behavioral data by playing a video in an epoch-based framework.
-If you've generated time-stamps for the onset of behaviors-of-interest, this GUI will play them back one at a time and allow you to adjust the time-stamps or discard events entirely.
+If you've generated time stamps for the onset of behaviors-of-interest, this GUI will play them back one at a time and allow you to adjust the time stamps or discard events entirely.

-*Warning: This GUI is a work-in-progress and will be frequently updated.*

-###### (Last updated 5.24.20)
+###### (Last updated 7.14.20)

 ## Installation